Modeling Image-Caption Rating from Comparative Judgments: Results

 The average participant rating achieved an MAE of 0.525 against the ground-truth score, with Pearson $\rho = 0.931$ and Spearman $r_s = 0.908$.
-While these metrics indicate reasonable alignment with the true ratings, agreement among participants was noticeably lower.
-Inter-rater correlations (Pearson $\rho = 0.654$, Spearman $r_s = 0.613$) reveal considerable variability in how individuals applied the rating scale, even though a majority agreement was reached for all items.
-This suggests that absolute scoring introduces subjective differences across annotators.
+While these metrics indicated reasonable alignment with the true ratings, agreement among participants was noticeably lower.
+Inter-rater correlations (Pearson $\rho = 0.654$, Spearman $r_s = 0.613$) revealed considerable variability in how individuals applied the rating scale, even though a majority agreement was reached for all items.
+This suggests that direct ratings introduce subjective differences among annotators.

-\textit{{Task 1: Inter-Rater Reliability}} \begin{itemize} \item \textbf{Average inter-rater Pearson ($\rho$) (across raters):} \item \textbf{Average inter-rater Spearman ($r_s$) (across raters):} \end{itemize} Inter-rater reliability is presented here to assess the consistency with which raters used the absolute rating scale.
-While the mean rater ratings demonstrate a high level of agreement with the ground truth, these correlation figures indicate that there was considerable variation in how different annotators applied the scoring rubric.
-The moderate inter-rater Pearson and Spearman correlations indicate that participants showed reasonable consistency in their rating behavior, although their exact numerical scores were not identical.
-This shows that absolute rating tasks can produce inconsistent individual ratings, even when the overall average is closer the ground truth.
-Inter-rater reliability was computed by measuring Pearson and Spearman correlations between all unique rater pairs, such as $R_i^{(1)}$ vs $R_i^{(2)}$ and $R_i^{(4)}$ vs $R_i^{(7)}$, and then averaging the results across all pairs.
+\textit{{Task 1: Inter-Rater Reliability}} \begin{itemize} \item \textbf{Average inter-rater Pearson ($\rho$) (across raters):} \item \textbf{Average inter-rater Spearman ($r_s$) (across raters):} \end{itemize} Inter-rater reliability was assessed to evaluate the consistency with which raters used the direct rating scale.
+While the mean rater ratings demonstrated a high level of agreement with the ground truth, these correlation figures indicated considerable variation in how different annotators applied the scoring rubric.
+The moderate inter-rater Pearson and Spearman correlations indicate that the participants showed reasonable consistency in their rating behavior, although their exact numerical scores were not identical.
+This shows that direct rating tasks can produce inconsistent individual ratings, even when the overall average is closer to the ground truth.
+Inter-rater reliability was computed by measuring Pearson and Spearman correlations between all unique rater pairs, such as $R_i^{(1)}$ vs. $R_i^{(2)}$ and $R_i^{(4)}$ vs. $R_i^{(7)}$, and then averaging the results across all pairs.

-\subsubsection{Task 2: Pairwise Comparison}
+\subsection{Task 2: Pairwise Comparison}

+Participants were assigned to compare a given pair of two image-caption pairs for which the pair better matched each other.
+The responses were recorded in \hyperref[tbl:task2]{Table~\ref*{tbl:task2}}.